 Possible activities for Camp Roar

-Scavenger Hunt Tour with four learning stations
+Scavenger Hunt Tour with learning stations

 Big Cat Games

 Weather appropriate clothing (we tour in rain or shine)